WaveHack/dotfiles/README.md

 Trying to keep it simple and mostly terminal-based.
 Loosely inspired by other people's dotfiles, most notably [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA)'s.

+This stuff is work in progress and subject to change.

 ## Applications

 - Display Manager: None!
 Just a regular tty1 console login